|Pilot 2nd Lt. George Philip Gaffney

 41st Fighter Squadron DVD interview with Patricia Gaffney

-Thanks to Patricia Gaffney for additional information and Kenneth D. Wilson for constructor number
+Thanks to Patricia Gaffney for additional information

 Are you a relative or associated with any person mentioned?